5 Useful Mac OS X Command Line Tips Everyone Should Know

-Here I have gathered 5 useful commands that will make your life easier when you’re working in the command line interface, so launch the Terminal and try them out!
-If you have any others that you think should be added to this list, feel free to post them in the comments, and be sure to check out 10 OS X Command line utilities you might not know about for more.
+Here I have gathered 5 useful commands that will make your life easier when you’re working in the command line interface of OS X, so launch the Terminal and try them out on your Mac!
+If you have any others that you think should be added to this list, feel free to post them in the comments, and be sure to check out 10 Mac OS X Command line utilities you might not know about for more.

 1: Delete an entire line of commands/text

 Don’t repeatedly hit the delete key, all you need to do to clear your prompt is hit Control-U and your current prompt will be clean.

 2: Create a nested directory structure immediately

 If you need to create the directory structure /annoyingly/long/and/outrageous/directory/path/ , instead of typing mkdir annoyingly, cd annoyingly, mk long , etc etc, simply type the following:

 And your nested directory structure will be created in full immediately!

-Clear the Terminal screen
+3: Clear the entire Terminal screen

-If you have a screen full of nonsense, clearing the Terminal screen is very easy, you can either type
+If you have a screen full of nonsense, clearing the Terminal screen is very easy, you can either type:

 4: Run a process in the background

 If you want to set a process to run in the background, simply put a & after it, the command will execute but you’ll still be in the same shell, allowing you to continue as usual.

-Run the last executed command
+5: Run the last executed command

-!! will run whatever the last command that was executed, typing
+will run whatever the last command that was executed, typing